xavierliancw/iOSDevelopment-Basics-Examination/README.md

 # iOS & Swift Development Basics Examination
-Fork this repository, complete the tasks, submit a pull request when you're done, and maybe I'll hire you.
-Mwahahaha!
+Fork this repository, complete the tasks, and submit a pull request when you're done.

 This repository is just a series of tasks to test your profiency in iOS programming and some other areas.
 As you go through the tasks, be sure to fix any bugs that may pop up.